Bernabéu (stadium): 1990s

 Following a series of spectator fatalities in the 1980s (most notably the Heysel Stadium in Belgium and the Hillsborough Stadium in England), English authorities released the Taylor Report on how to improve football spectator safety in English venues.
 UEFA followed suit across Europe.
 The stadium was forced to create separate shortcuts to different stadium sections and seats for all spectators.

 In 1992, the board of Ramón Mendoza awarded an expansion and renovation project to Gines Navarro Construcciones, S.A.
 The work started on 7 February 1992 and concluded on 7 May 1994 with a final cost of more than 5 billion pesetas, substantially raising the debt of the club, which no longer had any institutional support.
 The work concluded with the creation of an amphitheater on the west side and in the foundations, as well as the opening of the new commercial center, "La esquina del Bernabéu".
 In total, 20,200 upgraded seats were installed, with each seat having a tilt of 87 degrees, ensuring a perfect view and proximity to the pitch.
 In addition, four entrance towers were erected on the outside, each with two staircases and a central spiral ramp, so the spectators could access the new tier and exit more quickly.

 With the new structure, the height of the stadium was increased from 22 m to 45 m.
 This caused problems during the winter, leaving two-thirds of the field of play in the shade.
 This lack of sunlight led to grass deterioration on the pitch.
 For this reason, a polypropylene pipe network was installed at a 20 cm depth under the pitch.
 At over 30 km long the pipe system circulates hot water, keeping the turf from freezing in cold temperatures.

 Also, due to the height of the stand, it was necessary to improve and increase the lighting capability.
 A retractable protective roof was also installed to protect the fans from the elements.
 After the renovation, the stadium's capacity was 106,000 spectators.

 In 1997, with Lorenzo Sanz as president, UEFA required the Santiago Bernabéu to adopt an all-seating arrangement, bringing its capacity down from 106,000 to 74,328 spectators.

 On 20 May 1999, the Tour Bernabéu opened, along with the club museum.
+The Bernabéu Tour allows visitors to "experience the stadium from the perspective of Real Madrid players and coaches", offering an inside look into the world of the popular Spanish team.